abelardojarab/vim-config/.vim/plugged/nvim-tree.lua/README.md

 })
 ```

+Open the tree:  `:NvimTreeOpen`

+Show the mappings:  `g?`

 For complete list of available configuration options see [:help nvim-tree-setup](doc/nvim-tree-lua.txt)

 Each option is documented in `:help nvim-tree.OPTION_NAME`.
-Nested options can be accessed by appending `.`, for example [:help nvim-tree.view.mappings](doc/nvim-tree-lua.txt)
+Nested options can be accessed by appending `.`, for example [:help nvim-tree.filters.dotfiles](doc/nvim-tree-lua.txt)

 ## Commands